graphql-java/graphql-java-extended-validation/README.md

 >
 > use 16.0.0 or above for graphql-java 16.x and above
 >
-> use 17.0.0 or above for graphql-java 17.x and above
+> use 17.0 or above for graphql-java 17.x and above
+>
+> use 17.0-hibernate-validator-6.2.0.Final for graphql-java 17.x and SpringBoot 2.x support

 It's currently available from Maven central.